jd-samuel/guess-the-number/README.md

 "Guess the Number" is a simple JavaScript-based game where the player tries to guess a randomly generated number within a specified range.
-This project demonstrates basic JavaScript concepts such as event handling, DOM manipulation, and conditionals.
+This project demonstrates basic JavaScript concepts.